-This piece is called Decision Tree – you can see photographs of the whole piece in my Mosaics gallery.
+This piece is called Decision Tree – you can see photographs of the whole piece here.
 Did you spot the seemingly random piece of red glass?

 I am starting to use this single piece of red glass as a makers mark or signature.
 It was inspired by glass at the Church of Our Lady of Fatima, Harlow.
 It has dalle de verre (big blocks of faceted glass, shaped by hammer and set in concrete) designed and made by Dom Charles Norris OSB of Buckfast Abbey, assisted by Paulinus Angold and Jerome Gladman.
 The whole church is adorned by these amazing dalle windows.
 Being inside is a fabulous experience.
 Everywhere you look is glorious light and colour.
 I absolutely loved it.
 The church itself was designed by Gerald Goalen in 1953 and built between 1958 and 1960.
 Perhaps not everyone’s cup of tea but I think its fantastic.